-Parking is located in turnouts before, after and across from the aid station - the small lot will be filled.
+Parking is located in turnouts along Hwy 2 approaching the aid station - the small lot will be filled.
 Take extra caution for runners crossing the road at Islip and running on the shoulder of the highway to the next aid station.
 USFS pit toilets are available.
+Crewing space is limited, so please share and allow crews with approaching runners priority.